Frenes History, Family Crest & Coats of Arms

-Important Dates for the Frenes family
+Early History of the Frenes family

 This web page shows only a small excerpt of our Frenes research.
 Another 142 words (10 lines of text) covering the years 1350, 1455, 1487, 1510, 1600, 1140 and 1172 are included under the topic Early Frenes History in all our PDF Extended History products and printed products wherever possible.